vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 It took me several weeks to figure out the whole thing because I was so afraid of messing up.
 And in the end the code didn't even got merged.

-I never forgot this, which is why today I avoid as much as possible to ask for someone to rebase their code in a pull request, unless I can pair with them and show how to do it.
+I never forgot my frustration during this, which is why today I avoid as much as possible to ask for someone to rebase their code in a pull request, unless I can pair with them and show how to do it.
-It's easy to forget how scary this stuff can be for someone just starting out with their first open source contribution.

 <!-- PELICAN_END_SUMMARY -->

 Well, nowadays [GitHub allows a maintainer to squash commits when merging](https://help.github.com/articles/about-pull-request-merge-squashing/), which is pretty cool.
-However, my point is that this isn't a task that's particularly hard to do.
+However, this isn't a task that's particularly hard to do.
 When you have someone else to show you how, you pick it up real fast.
 It's just a bit scary when you're on your own.

 I've found there are many little things like this with Git.
 Git is a fine tool for collaborating on software development and many open source developers would